007 First Light: Future

 IO Interactive CEO Hakan Abrak expressed in an interview with IGN that he wished for 007 First Light to lead into a potential trilogy of James Bond video games for the publisher, citing the decision to create a new, younger version of the character for gaming audiences to "call their own and grow with".
-Abrak previously stated his desire to progress the James Bond narrative through "multiple" games in a similar fashion to IO's Hitman: World of Assassination trilogy (2016–2021), stating that such an ambition motivated them to pursue a licensing deal after previously rejecting offers for other video games using external properties.
+Abrak previously stated his desire to progress the James Bond narrative through "multiple" games in a similar fashion to the Hitman: World of Assassination trilogy, stating that such an ambition motivated them to pursue a licencing deal after previously rejecting offers for other video games using external properties.
+Following the game's release, Amazon Game Studios general manager Jeff Gattis confirmed that following Amazon MGM Studios' acquisition of the franchise license from Eon Productions in 2025, future James Bond games, including sequels to First Light, would be published in-house as opposed to IO Interactive's self-publishing arrangement on this title.However, Gattis later appeared to walk back the statement, suggesting that audiences "probably want IOI developing [a sequel]" given the success of the game and further clarifying that no decisions had been made on Amazon's potential involvement.